LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

   * a Training PC, clone of the Stim-PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.

  * Stim-PC stays offline.
-Researchers should come with a USB Drive with their flies;
+Researchers should come with a USB Drive with their files;
  * Stim-PC is not updated on researchers requests.
-Current software equipment was judgeg as stable and powerful enough for most of the experiments, specific requests could be evaluated and implemented by MR Lab staff;
+Current software equipment was judged as stable and powerful enough for most of the experiments, specific requests could be evaluated and implemented by MR Lab staff;

 HW Specs
 ~~~~~~~~~~